 Here are five things I need to say about this:

 1. Women can uphold rape culture.
 As evidenced by the tweet above.
 Just as a Black person can uphold white supremacist ideology.
-Gender, nor race makes a person immune to being a sicko.
+Gender, nor race makes a person exempt from participating in rape culture.

 3. Even if a woman or man does not immediately stop a person from violating them, that does not mean that they wanted it.
 In this video, the girl is visibly uncomfortable but unsure of what to do.